djelia-org/djelia-python-sdk/CODE_OF_CONDUCT.md

 - Avoid harassing, offensive, or discriminatory behavior.

 ## Enforcement
-Inappropriate behavior can be reported to [support@naboopay.com](mailto:support@djelia.cloud) or by messaging `@sudoping01` or `lodjim` on GitHub.
+Inappropriate behavior can be reported to [support@djelia.cloud](mailto:support@djelia.cloud) or by messaging `@sudoping01` on GitHub.
 All reports will be reviewed and addressed promptly.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.